cdeccio/cougarnet/README.md

    `10.0.0.6` as the next hop (i.e., the router).
    `0.0.0.0/0|h1|10.0.0.6`.
 Default: no routes except for those corresponding to local subnets.
 See [Routes](#routes) for more information.
+ - `routers`: a semi-colon-delimited list of router engines that will be employed by a router that uses native apps mode.
+Currently, the only acceptable router engine is `ripd`.
+For example, the following would start the `ripd` daemon, having the nodes run RIP to exchange routes: `ripd`.
+   Default: no router engines.
  - `prog`: a string representing a program and its arguments, which are to be run, instead of an interactive shell.
 The program path and its arguments are delimited by `|`.
 For example, `echo|foo|bar` would execute